kallebelins/mvp24hours-netcore/docs/en-us/database/nosql.md

 ```

 ## Key-Value Oriented
->A key–value database, or key–value store, is a data storage paradigm designed for storing, retrieving, and managing associative arrays, and a data structure more commonly known today as a dictionary or hash table.
-[Wikipedia](https://en.wikipedia.org/wiki/Key%E2%80%93value_database)
+> A key-value database, or key-value store, is a data storage paradigm designed to store, retrieve, and manage associative arrays and a data structure more commonly known today as a dictionary or hash table.
+[Wikipedia](https://pt.wikipedia.org/wiki/Banco_de_dados_de_chave-valor)

 ### Redis
-In-memory data structure, used as a distributed key-value database, cache and message agent.
+In-memory data structure, used as a distributed key-value database, cache, and message broker.

-#### Prerequisites (Not Required)
+#### Prerequisites (Not Mandatory)
-Add a configuration file to the project named "appsettings.json", as below:
+Add a configuration file to the project with the name "appsettings.json", as follows:
 ```json
 {
   "ConnectionStrings": {